đ€The Unexpected But Essential Skill I Learned Consultants Need To Build

 And yet, the more I experienced consultancy in The Octalysis Group, as well as in outside teaching, facilitating, and tutoring relationships, the more I realized consultancy can often be more like dealing with a close friend or partner; your trust in each other matters just as much if not more than your competence.
 You can have the best advice in the world, want to take your friend by the shoulders and shake them until they take it, but ultimately, if they donât trust you, they wonât take the advice.

 Consulting is no different.
-To take our advice, our clients must trust us first.
-So, I dived into the world of The Trusted Advisor by Maister D et al. (2021) and learned exactly what makes up trust and how we can build it as consultants.
+To take our advice and work well together, our clients and (team members) must trust us first.
+So, I dived into the world of The Trusted Advisor by Maister D et al. (2021) as well as Dare To Lead by Brené Brown and learned exactly what makes up trust and how we can build it as consultants.

 I came to a powerful insight: the aspects that make up trust in consulting, are fundamental skills for any relationship.
 By learning how to be a more trusting consultant, you learn how to be a more trusting partner, friend, etc.